Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/qa/qa.md

 * [Python](https://www.python.org/) for everything and [PIL/Pillow](https://pypi.org/project/Pillow/) for thumbnail gen
 * [Visual Studio Code](https://code.visualstudio.com/) as my general-purpose IDE
 * [GIMP](https://www.gimp.org/) to edit most of the images on the website

-The end result is a clean, lightweight, static website with very few dependencies!